RaspAP/raspap-docs/docs/dynamicdns.md

 The specifics of creating a DMZ are beyond the scope of this document, although at minimum a [firewall](firewall.md) is strongly advised.

+## Discussions
+Questions or comments about using Dynamic DNS?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1347).